Eleanor Mondale

-Eleanor Jane Mondale Poling (January 19, 1960 – September 17, 2011) was an American radio personality, television host, and actress.
+Eleanor Jane Mondale Poling (January 19, 1960 – September 17, 2011) was an American radio personality, television host, actress, and political activist.

 Biography

 Mondale was the only daughter of Joan Mondale and former Vice President Walter Mondale.
 Her older brother is former Minnesota State Senator Theodore Adams "Ted" Mondale.
-Her younger brother is attorney William Hall Mondale, the former assistant Attorney General of Minnesota (1990–2000).
+Her younger brother is attorney William Hall Mondale, the former assistant attorney general of Minnesota (1990–2000).

 For her senior year of high school, Mondale attended St. Timothy's, a boarding school outside of Baltimore.
 After graduating from St. Lawrence University in Canton, New York, she moved to begin a career in Hollywood.

 Personal life

 After she completed her college education, Mondale quickly earned a reputation in the media for being a "wild child", although she claimed many of the rumors were unfounded.
-She was married three times and had no children, as well as involved with some high-profile men, including reportedly former President Bill Clinton during his time in office.
+She was married three times and had no children.
+She was involved with some high-profile men, including, reportedly, former President Bill Clinton, during his time in office.

 Mondale's first marriage, to football player Keith Van Horne, lasted from April 9, 1988, until August 1989, when Van Horne filed for divorce.
-In 1990 she dated rock singer-songwriter Warren Zevon, traveling on tour with him to Australia.
+In 1990, she dated rock singer-songwriter Warren Zevon, traveling on tour with him to Australia.
 She also dated Washington Redskins offensive tackle George Starke.

 Mondale's second marriage, from June 21, 1991, to November 1991, was to Greg Malban, a DJ known as Greg Thunder.

-In 1999, Mondale sold her house in Los Angeles to move to New York to be with her boyfriend at the time, New York plastic and reconstructive surgeon Joe DeBellis.
+In 1999, Mondale sold her house in Los Angeles to move to New York to be with her then-boyfriend, New York plastic and reconstructive surgeon Joe DeBellis.

-In June 2005 Mondale married Minneapolis musician Chan Poling of the group The New Standards.
-Mondale and Poling lived on a small farm in Minnesota, where they raised miniature horses until her death.
+In June 2005, Mondale married Minneapolis musician Chan Poling, of the group The New Standards and The Suburbs.
+They lived on a small farm in Minnesota, where they raised miniature horses until her death.

 Acting career

 Mondale took time off from college in 1981 to move to Hollywood.
 She worked briefly as an extra and had one speaking line in the TV series 240-Robert.
 She then returned to St. Lawrence University, in Canton, New York, graduating in 1982.
-By January 1983, Mondale was back in Hollywood, where she had small roles on TV shows such as Three's Company, Dynasty, and Matt Houston.
+By January 1983, Mondale was back in Hollywood, where she had small roles on such TV shows as Three's Company, Dynasty, and Matt Houston.

 Eleanor Mondale was a regular guest on Howard Stern's E!
 TV show during the late 1990s and early 2000s.